djessich/cookbook-pyload/README.md

 #### Properties

 * `instance_name` - Specifies a unique name for the instance service configuration to be created.
 Reserved default instance names are `default` and `pyload`.
 This is the name property.
 * `service_name` - Specifies the service name.
 By default, this is set to `pyload`.
-Specified `instance_name` will be appended unless default instance.
-* `env_vars` - Specifies a hash of additional environment variables to be applied.
+* `env_vars` - Specifies a hash of environment variables to be applied.
 By default, this is set to an empty hash.
-* `kill_signal` - Specifies the kill signal used to stop the running service for this instance.
+* `kill_signal` - Specifies the kill signal used to stop a running service.
 By default, this is set to `SIGINT`.
-* `restart_policy` - Specifies the restart policy of the service for this instance.
+* `restart_policy` - Specifies the restart policy of a service.
 By default, this is set to `always`.

 #### Examples